Cyber Monday may be over, but great prices are here to stay.

 You can also use them to make your way around campsites after dark, or take them with you on boating trips.
 They can even assist you when you’re stargazing, or help you see inside caves on spelunking trips.

-Night vision binoculars also allow you to view objects with both eyes, but provide magnification as well.
+Night vision binoculars also allow you to view objects with both eyes, and they provide magnification as well.
 They’re fairly heavy, though, so they can’t be mounted to the head.

 Night vision monoculars only allow you to view objects with one eye and offer no magnification.
 They are compact and lightweight, though, so they’re usually easy to use, and can be mounted to the head.